lemoinem/lemoinem.github.com/_posts/2013-04-11-centralizing-server-access.md

 support. [nscd](http://linux.die.net/man/8/nscd) could be a solution, but there is no OpenSSH support and the cache has to be manually cleared on a regular basis to avoid out-of-date record (as simple as a crobjob, but still a hassle).
-[SSSd](https://fedorahosted.org/sssd/) is the one.
+[SSSD](https://fedorahosted.org/sssd/) is the one.
 The cache is easy enough to configure, works like a charm and can be configured so it's trusted only when the LDAP server is out-of-reach.

-The sssd project being run by the Fedora/Red Hat team, the configuration process follow a very Unix way of doing things: One step at a time.
+The SSSD project being run by the Fedora/Red Hat team, the configuration process follow a very Unix way of doing things: One step at a time.
 The first step is configuring the ldap-tools and making sure your new server can reach the LDAP and fetch all the information it needs just fine.
 That shouldn't be more than 4